ahmedbali19/solconverter/README.md

 You can also open `index.html` in a browser to record or upload an audio file and see the transcription using the frontend.

+## GitHub Pages

+The repository includes a workflow in `.github/workflows/pages.yml` that publishes the static frontend through GitHub Pages.
+Once Pages is enabled in the repository settings and "GitHub Actions" is chosen as the source, every push to `main` will deploy the latest `index.html` and `script.js` files.